SyedaMahamFahim/DSA-in-JS/Notes/PrefixAndSuffix.md

-In the context of data structures and algorithms (DSA), "prefix" and "suffix" typically refer to substrings of a given string.

 ### Prefix:
 In DSA, a prefix of a string is any substring that includes the characters from the beginning of the string up to a certain index.
 For example, in the string "abcdef", the prefixes would be:
 - Prefix at index 0: "a"